IISERM/Date-A-Programmer/index.md

 **The team that solves this first gets a prize.**

 You want to gift a necklace to your special someone.
 You have 18 pearls, 6 blue, 6 green and 6 red.
 Find the total number of unique necklaces that you can make.
+Final answer is must for the prize.
+Submitting the code is not enough, though necessary.

 ### Input